<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Mon, 15 Sep 2025 00:00:00 GMT</pubDate>

-<description>Local-only meeting transcription using whisper.cpp and Ollama.
-Records, transcribes, summarises, and lets you query your meetings.
-Nothing hits the cloud.</description>
+<description>StenoAI is a local-only meeting transcription app using whisper.cpp and Ollama.
+Records, transcribes, summarises, and lets you query meetings.
+Nothing leaves your machine.
+System audio capture, 99 languages.</description>

 <category>tools-tips</category>